-It turns out this warm butternut squash ginger soup tastes that much better when your fingers are frozen solid from creating a killer snowman.
+It turns out this warm butternut squash, carrot and ginger soup tastes that much better when your fingers are frozen solid from creating a killer snowman.
 If you’re like me and you enjoy the frigid weather best for the things that warm you up, this soup is for you.
 Bonus: the house smells like fall while the vegetables are roasting.

 If dicing a butternut squash intimidates you, check out this video first.
-Its helpful to see it before you do it yourself.
-I peel my squash with a knife but if you are uncomfortable with that a peeler that will work too.
+Its helpful to see it before doing it yourself.

 When dicing up all your vegetables, perfection isn’t the goal.
 Mine look something like this.